Nexmo/repo-standards/README.md

 ## Which GitHub Org?

-Historically we have had three GitHub orgs:
+Historically we have had a number of GitHub orgs:

 - `nexmo` Our libraries, code snippet repos and other formally supported projects go here.
 - `nexmo-community` The community repo where we put sample apps, blog post examples, and other assorted items (things can be promoted into the main repo at a later date if widely adopted).